Champii/Nodulator/README.md

 # Fetch Tests with id == 1
 Tests.Fetch 1, (err, test) ->
-  # Will print for exemple :
+  # Will be for exemple :
   # {
   #   id: 1,
   #   foo: 12,